Sylius/Sylius/docs/api/promotions.rst

 .. note::

-    *christmas* is just an example.
+    The *christmas* is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text

     STATUS: 200 OK

 .. code-block:: json